thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 A positive integer (default: `12`) or `auto` representing the visible width of the textarea, in average character widths.\
 The value `auto` will set the width to 100% of the document.

+`commit`\
+Only applicable to text input.\
+When defined, any value entered will instantly replace the input field with the given value.
+Helpful for quick input.

 `placeholder`\
 The text displayed when there is no value.